LarryChenCode/larrychencode.github.io/projects/WebScraping.md

-# Web Scraping Amazon Kindle Prices
+# Python: Web Scraping Amazon Kindle Prices
 Track the things you like when their price drop

 ---